-- 41. Notably, FSC had made significant changes in these investments' loan terms well before then, including reorganizing cash portions of loans to PIK interest provisions which allowed the Company to increase its fair value statements and accrued investment income even while it deferred receiving loan payments.
+51. Notably, Defendants had caused FSC to make significant changes in these investments' loan terms well before then, including reorganizing cash portions of loans to PIK interest provisions which allowed the Company to increase its fair value statements and accrued investment income even while it deferred receiving loan payments.
 The Company's board also authorized significant incremental write-downs in the fair values of certain of these investments throughout the year which concealed the magnitude of the investments' impairments, or, in the case of Phoenix, actually increased the investment's fair value soon before the write-down.

-Throughout 2014 FSC continued to state that these investments met or exceeded expectations and that none were in non-accrual status.
-Unlike the Company's public investors, defendants were in a position to closely monitor the performance of these investments, the underlying companies' abilities to make timely payments on these loans, the companies' weaker cash flows, the increased risks of non-payment or default on their loans, and in some cases the companies' non-payment of their loans altogether. - 42.
-FSC had a particularly close business relationship with TransTrade, a transportation and logistics company.
-FSC listed TransTrade as a "Control Investment," which meant that the Company owned more than 25% of TransTrade's voting securities or maintained greater than 50% of its board representation.
-In May 2013, FSC restructured its investment in a predecessor entity, Trans-Trade Brokers, Inc., and, as part of the restructuring, exchanged cash and debt and equity securities with TransTrade as the restructured entity, recording a realized loss of \$6.1 million in the transaction.
-Then, in the first quarter of fiscal 2014 (ended December 31, 2013), FSC authorized a change in the payment terms of its First Lien Term Loan with TransTrade due May 31, 2016, providing the borrower with much more favorable loan provisions.
+Throughout 2014, Defendants continued to state that these investments met or exceeded expectations and that none were in non-accrual status.
+Unlike the Company's public investors, Defendants were in a position to closely monitor the performance of these investments, the underlying companies' abilities to make timely payments on these loans, the companies' weaker cash flows, the increased risks of non-payment or default on their loans, and in some cases the companies' non-payment of their loans altogether.

+52. FSC had a particularly close business relationship with TransTrade, a transportation and logistics company.
+Defendants listed TransTrade as a "Control Investment," which meant that the Company owned more than 25% of TransTrade's voting securities or maintained greater than 50% of its board representation.
+In May 2013, Defendants caused FSC to restructure its investment in a predecessor entity, Trans-Trade Brokers, Inc., and, as part of the restructuring, exchange cash and debt and equity securities with TransTrade as the restructured entity, recording a realized loss of \$6.1 million in the transaction.
+Then, in the first quarter of fiscal 2014 (ended December 31, 2013), Defendants authorized a change in the payment terms of FSC's First Lien Term Loan with TransTrade due May 31, 2016, providing the borrower with much more favorable loan provisions.
 The original terms of the loan had a cash interest rate of 11% and a PIK interest rate of 3%.
-In the reorganized loan, FSC agreed to eliminate the 11% cash interest requirement entirely and, in its place, boost the PIK interest rate to 14%, thereby substantially increasing the risk of non-payment.
-At the same time, FSC actually increased the fair value of its TransTrade investment, from \$13.5 million as of September 30, 2013 to \$14 million as of December 31, 2013, even though the amended loan terms were unfavorable to FSC and increased the risk of non-payment.
+In the reorganized loan, Defendants agreed to eliminate FSC's 11% cash interest requirement entirely and, in its place, boost the PIK interest rate to 14%, thereby substantially increasing the risk of non-payment.
+At the same time, Defendants actually increased the fair value of FSC's TransTrade investment, from \$13.5 million as of September 30, 2013 to \$14 million as of December 31, 2013, even though the amended loan terms were unfavorable to FSC and increased the risk of non-payment.
 As a result, FSC booked substantial accrued interest income from the PIK provision, but no longer received periodic cash payments from TransTrade.